 Recommended psychology trick: If you want to learn another trick to alleviate anxiety, here you go.

 Trick 3: A memory hack

 The peg system for memory is one of the coolest.
 Let’s say you want to remember your grocery item list.
-Practice visualizing the numbers from 1 to 20 with the first thing that pops into your head.
+Practice visualizing the numbers from 1 to 20 with something that sounds similar to or looks like the numbers.
 For example, when I think of 5, a beehive pops into my head because it rhymes and I don’t like bees.
-If the fifth item on my list is tooth-paste, I will visualize something like a giant toothpaste is mankind’s last weapon against an alien spaceship which looks like a bee-hive.
+If the fifth item on my list is tooth-paste, I will visualize something like “a giant toothpaste is mankind’s last weapon against an alien spaceship which looks like a bee-hive.”
 So now it’ll be easy to recall the story and remember the 5th item.
-Remember, the key to this is making sure that your story for visualization is dramatic, detailed, and the *’peg’ (5 = hive) *is easy to recall.
+Remember, the key to this is making sure that your story for visualization is dramatic, detailed, and the ‘peg’ (5 = hive) is easy to recall.

 A related trick is chunking.
 You group items based on how they are related.
 The kitchen items could be one group, hygiene could be one more.
 The goal is to purposefully group items.
-Interconnected and underlying features help remembering something better.
+Interconnected and underlying features help to remember something better.

 Recommended memory techniques: Here is a lot more on how to improve memory.